 - Back up the database cluster after recovering it.
 Backup deletes obsolete archive logs (transaction logs copied to the backup data storage destination), freeing up disk space and reducing the recovery time. - If you recover data to a point in the past, a new time series (database update history) will start from that recovery point.
 When recovery is complete, the recovery point is the latest point in the new time series.
 When you subsequently recover data to the latest state, the database update is re-executed on the new time series. - An effective restore point is one created on a time series for which you have made a backup.
 That is, if you recover data to a point in the past, you cannot use any restore points set after that recovery point.
-Therefore, once you manage to recover your target past data,
+Therefore, once you manage to recover your target past data, make a backup.

-Recover data to a backup point using WebAdmin.
+You can use WebAdmin to recover data to a backup point.